Faeze1998t/Ansible-Automation-for-Docker-Installation/README.md

 # Ansible-Automation-for-Docker-Installation
+Hi everyone!
+I'm Faeze 👋

-Here’s a clean and professional `README.md` for your GitHub repository that documents how to check Ansible SSH connectivity and install Docker + Docker Compose on a remote Ubuntu server, **without exposing any IPs or passwords**.
+This repository provides a clean and secure way to Verify Ansible SSH connectivity to a remote Ubuntu server, Install Docker and Docker Compose Use Ansible Vault to keep credentials secure

----
+🔐 Use Ansible Vault to keep credentials secure

 ## 🚀 Ansible Automation for Docker Installation